 Bananas are the favourite fruit in our grocery basket and are grown by millions of small-scale farmers and plantation workers in tropical regions.

-Chocolate is one of the world’s favourite foods but growing cocoa is a hard task.
-Fairtrade is helping to make it more sustainable.
+Chocolate is one of the world’s favourite sweet treats, but cocoa farmers often face a bitter reality.
+Fairtrade is fighting for a better future.

 Coffee is one of the world's most popular beverages and 80% of it is produced by 25 million smallholders.